dobtco/wintersmith-knowledge-base/contents/articles/govmapper/site_admin/configuring_your_map.md

 ![build your form](../images/build_your_form.png)

-> Note that data for any response field not marked as "admin only" will be displayed publicly on your map.
+> **Note**: Data for any response field not marked as "admin only" will be displayed publicly on your map.

 ## Changing your map's name